jt-lanl/cov-voc/README.md

 For example, two typical lines look like:

     Orange  [H69-,V70-,Y144-,N501Y,A570D,D614G,P681H,T716I,S982A,D1118H] B.1.1.7 UK VOC
-    Fuchsia [D614G,Q677!]!
+    Fuchsia [D614G,Q677*]!
 Near-Furin

 Each line contains a `ColorName`, a `[MutationString]`, possibly a `!` symbol, and then a `VariantName`.
 These components are separated by arbitrary whitespace.
 In the first line above, the "UK VOC" is ignored.
-In the second line, Q677! indicates that the mutation can have any character except Q at site 677.
-The second '!'
+In the second line, `Q677*` indicates that the mutation can have any character except Q at site 677.
+The '!'
 (after the ']') indicates that only mutations at sites 614 and 677 are permitted; a sequence that disagrees with the reference sequence at any other site will not be consistent with this pattern.